TrebledJ/trebledj.github.io/content/posts/projects/2023-05-smart-tracking-tray/2023-05-23-smart-tracking-tray.md

 For my capstone project, I served as an embedded software developer at [WeShare Technology](https://www.wesharetechnology.com/), programming a smart-tracking tray to track chemicals in a wet lab environment.
 The tray revolutionises the lab environment by automating manual processes.
 It collects various chemical data (weight, RFID) and interfaces with a backend service to process and analyse the data.

 My role pertains to developing and improving the embedded software infrastructure.
 In the process, I enhanced the tray with an RTOS, a unit testing framework, and numerous software improvements.

+I'm grateful for this opportunity to bring life into wet labs, while learning more about embedded systems.